dhashe/dhashe.github.io/content/articles/debuggable-cpp.md

 ### How
 Add the following to your `CFLAGS` and `CXXFLAGS`: `-march=x86-64`
 ### Why
-This may be important if you want to do reversible debugging.
+This may be important if you want to do reversible debugging [^rev_fix].
 Reversible debugging requires a detailed model of the hardware ISA.
 Historically, reverse debuggers have not supported all x86_64 instructions (e.g. AVX). `x86-64` is the baseline 64-bit x86 architecture without extensions, which is likely to be well-supported by all tools.

+[^rev_fix]: I needed this for gdb's builtin reversible debugging.
+HN user `mark_undoio` says [here](https://news.ycombinator.com/item?id=41101564) that this is not usually necessary with [rr](https://rr-project.org/) or [Undo](https://undo.io/), which are more powerful, much faster, and have more complete ISA support.
+I would recommend them over gdb's builtin support.

 ### Ref
 - [Gentoo guide to exactly the opposite](https://wiki.gentoo.org/wiki/GCC_optimization#-march)
 - [Difference between mtune and march](https://stackoverflow.com/a/10559360)